Phil. 133

 available through the King Library with which you can locate both popular

-sources.
+scientific sources.
 Another useful database here will be PubMed.

-whose brief news items include links to the scientific papers behind them.
+often include links to the scientific papers behind them.
+(However,

-helpful.
 The "Research Links"

 page on the course website has links to these databases.